-The Associated Press obtained details of the plan before Wednesday's announcement.
+The Associated Press obtained copies of both of the lawmakers' letters.

 Republicans are meeting in St. Louis to discuss the potential override of Gov. Jay Nixon's vetoes of several bills.
 They're expected to vote during the September veto session on a nominee for House speaker in 2015.

 A reminder to parents to keep an eye your teen's cell phone.
 A 20-year-old Swansea man faces charges for sexting with a minor.